Colorado-OS/eth-contracts/README.md

 ___
 ### Other Possible Use Cases For Colorado OS
 ### Web3 Business Registry (**Larkin's Idea**)
-New FINCEN regulations require verification of on new business creation.
-Here we show how Grasshopper and Colorado OS can check ID & deploy a business registry contract to Ethereum that mints and distributes a signed digital business license NFT.
+New FINCEN regulations require verification of IDs for new business creation.
+Here we show how Grasshopper and Colorado OS can be used to check ID & deploy a business registry contract to Ethereum that mints and distributes a signed digital business license NFT.

+**Currently a work in progress - Contracts and UI are still being developed.**

 ### Web3 Outdoor (Hunting & Fishing) Licensing (TODO)